Online Engineering Programs in Minnesota

 North Hennepin Community College

 North Hennepin Community College in Brooklyn Park provides a certificate in application programming.
-Most of the courses are offered online, covering subjects such as programming in C/C++, the structure of computer programming, web programming, and machine architecture and organization.
+Most of the courses are offered online, covering subjects such as programming in C/C++; web programming; introduction to programming in Java; programming in C#; object-oriented programming; data structures and algorithms; and computer architecture.
 Students must complete 12 credits to obtain this certificate.

 Upon completion, graduates will have the skills necessary to write a program to perform a specific task such as control inventory.